 Turn your nutrient-poor garden soil into a nutrient-rich sanctuary where plants may thrive with the help of organic soil amendments.

-Here’s a quick rundown of some of the most effective soil amendments for your garden.
+Here’s a quick rundown of some of your garden’s most effective soil amendments.

 As a result, when applying undecomposed organic additions to the soil, nitrogen is frequently required.
 Many organic soil additions are also categorized as natural organic fertilizers.
-Hay, straw, peat moss, leaf mold, and sawdust are some examples.
+Some examples are hay, straw, peat moss, leaf mold, and sawdust.

 In high-sodium soils, gypsum is an example of a nonorganic amendment used to promote water infiltration.